KirillKryukov/naf/Compress.md

 They never appear in decompressed sequences.

 As for any other unknown characters:
-If "--strict" is specified, any such character causes compression to fail with error message.
+If `--strict` option is used, any such character causes compression to fail with error message.
 (No output file is produced).

-Without "--strict" the unsupported characters are replaced by:
+Without `--strict` the unsupported characters are replaced by:
   * 'N' for DNA/RNA
   * 'X' for protein
   * '?' for text

 The compressor also reports the number of each unknown character.

-(Note that with '--well-formed' option, the input is not verified for spaces or other unknown characters.
+(Note that with `--well-formed` option, the input is not verified for spaces or other unknown characters.
 So use it entirely on your own risk).